 Claire Saba Murphy is an associate in the Employment practice of Paul Hastings and is based in the firm's Washington, D.C. office.
 Her practice focuses on employment counseling and collective and class action litigation defense.

-Prior to joining Paul Hastings, Ms. Saba Murphy clerked for the Chief Judge of the Maryland Court of Appeals, Maryland's highest court.
-Ms. Saba Murphy also served as a judicial intern at the District Court for the District of Columbia for now-Supreme Court Justice Ketanji Brown Jackson.
+Prior to joining Paul Hastings, Ms. Saba Murphy clerked for the Chief Justice of Maryland's Supreme Court.
+Ms. Saba Murphy also served as a judicial intern at the District Court for the District of Columbia for current Supreme Court Justice Ketanji Brown Jackson.

 - Georgetown University Law Center, J.D. (cum laude), 2019